FunnyRabbitIsAHabbit/CryptoAutotrader/README.md

     python3 run.py run -e main.env -p probability_llm.env

-With your own output implementation
+With your own output implementation.
+Running with a `-b` or `--base` flag will result in forwarding program output to alternate functions (must be implemented beforehand, only supported for `run` mode).

     python3 run.py run -e main.env -p probability_llm.env --base